Malekpour99/handouts/Interview/interview.md

 **Browser -> WSGI/ASGI Server (e.g., Gunicorn, Uvicorn) -> Django Middleware (Request Phase) -> URL Dispatcher (urls.py) -> View (views.py) -> Models (if needed) -> Templates (if needed) -> Django Middleware (Response Phase) -> WSGI/ASGI Server -> Browser (Rendered Response)**

 **- Browser Sends a Request**

 - A user initiates an HTTP request by entering a URL or submitting a form.
 - This request is received by Django's WSGI-compatible web server (e.g., Gunicorn, uWSGI).

 **- WSGI/ASGI Server Passes Request to Django**

 - The WSGI/ASGI server passes the request to Django via a callable interface defined in `wsgi.py` or `asgi.py`.
 - Django initializes necessary components to handle the request.

 **- Middleware Processing (Request Phase)**

 - The request passes through **middleware** defined in `MIDDLEWARE` setting.
 - Middleware are Python classes that WWcan:
   - Modify the request.
   - Block the request.
   - Add metadata.
   - Perform authentication or logging.

 **- URL Routing**

 - Django uses urls.py to match the request path with a corresponding view function.
 - It checks from top to bottom until it finds a match using path() or re_path().

 **- View Execution**

 - The matched view function or class-based view (CBV) is called.
 - This view:
   - May fetch data from the model.
   - Passes data to a template.
   - Returns an HttpResponse object.

 **- Template Rendering (Optional)**

 - If the view uses render(), Django:
   - Loads the template (.html file).
   - Renders it with the context data.
   - Produces HTML output.

 **- Middleware Processing (Response Phase)**

 - Before the final response is returned to the browser, it passes back through middleware (in reverse order).
 - Middleware can:
   - Modify the response.
   - Add headers.
   - Compress or encrypt content.

 **- Response Sent to Client**

 - Django returns the final Response object (HTML, JSON, file, etc.).
 - The WSGI/ASGI server sends it back to the client (browser or API consumer).

 ---

 ## Database

 ## Docker & Containerization

+## Git

+### What does actually a git commit stores in itself?

+A Git commit **_stores a snapshot of the entire working tree_**, not just the changes.

+However, Git optimizes storage by:

+- Storing the full snapshot only for the first commit.
+- For subsequent commits, Git stores the snapshot as a set of differences (deltas) internally to save space — but conceptually, **each commit represents a full snapshot** of your project at that point in time.

+1. Tree Object (Snapshot)

+   Points to a tree object, which represents the directory structure and content (blobs) of the project at the time of the commit.
+   This tree is what contains the actual files and folders (via SHA-1/SHA-256 hashes).

+2. Parent Commits

+   Points to one (or more) parent commits:

+   - A normal commit has 1 parent.
+   - The first commit has no parent.
+   - A merge commit has 2 or more parents.

+3. Author Information

+   Includes the name and email of the person who originally wrote the changes.
+   Also includes a timestamp (with timezone).

+4. Committer Information

+   Includes the name and email of the person who made the commit.
+   Usually the same as the author, but can differ (e.g., if someone else applies your patch).
+   Also includes a timestamp.

+5. Commit Message

+   A human-readable message describing what the commit does.
+   Often includes details on what changed and why.

+6. Commit Hash

+   A SHA-1 or SHA-256 hash of the commit content (including metadata and tree).
+   This hash uniquely identifies the commit and changes if any part of the commit changes.

+7. Optional: GPG Signature

+   A commit may be signed with a GPG key to verify its authenticity.

 ## Network